Skip to Main Content

 Read the journal article

-Cover of research brief titled "Modeling Visitor Use on High Elevation Trails: An Example from Long's Peak" with a painting of a mountain
+Thumbnail image of research brief cover with words "Modeling Visitor Use on High Elevation Trails: An Example from Long's Peak"

 Modeling Visitor Use on High Elevation Trails: An Example from Long's Peak